BrowserStackCE/browserstack-examples-specflowplus/README.md

 ## Prerequisites

--   For this infrastructure configuration (i.e on-premise), ensure that the ChromeDriver executable is placed in the `SpecflowBrowserStack/Drivers/OnPremDriver/` folder.
+-   For this infrastructure configuration (i.e on-premise), ensure that the ChromeDriver executable is available in the path.
 -   ChromeDriver can be downloaded from https://chromedriver.chromium.org/downloads

 Note: The ChromeDriver version must match the Chrome browser version on your machine.